recharts/recharts/README.md

 </LineChart>
 ```

 All the components of Recharts are clearly separated.
-The lineChart is composed of x axis, tooltip, grid, and line items, and each of them is an independent React Component.
+The LineChart is composed of x axis, tooltip, grid, and line items, and each of them is an independent React Component.
 The clear separation and composition of components is one of the principle Recharts follows.

 ## Installation